Workflow Engine overview

 Event, Alert and Incident Workflows tabs

 Event, alert, and incident workflows have many common elements and are configured in a similar way.
-The tabs share the same layout and headings:
+The alert and incident workflow tabs allow you to select between Data Pipeline Workflows and Standalone Workflows, while all event workflows are data pipeline workflows by default.

 Priority